maple-labs/xMPL/README.md

 5. The migrator contract takes the MPL amount and returns the exact same amount of MPLv2, with a 1:1 ratio.
 The MPL tokens will remain locked in the migrator contract so they cannot be migrated twice.

-6. In the last step, the address defined as `asset` in xMPL contract is switched MPLv1 to the newly migrated MPLv2 address.
+6. In the last step, the address defined as `asset` in xMPL contract is switched from MPLv1 to the newly migrated MPLv2 address.
 From that point on, all subsequent operations will be in relation to the new migrated token.

-Holders of the xMPL token do not to perform any action to have their balance migrated, however holders that do not interact with xMPL would need to perform a migration by themselves.
+Holders of the xMPL token do not need to perform any action in order to migrate their tokens, however holders that do not interact with the xMPL contract would need to perform a migration by themselves.

 ## Testing and Development
 #### Setup